VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 Last week, we wanted to test whether adding sentiment data from financial news would improve our trading model’s predictions.

-Traditional approach estimate: 3-4 days to build a clean pipeline, integrate with our existing system, write tests, and run the experiment.
+Traditional approach estimate: 3-4 days to build a clean pipeline, connect it to our existing system, write tests, and run the experiment.

-What we actually did: Used VibeCoding to generate a rough pipeline in about 2 hours.
-The code wasn’t elegant—hardcoded paths, minimal error handling, no tests—but it was functional enough to feed sentiment features into our model and check if the signal had any value.
+What we actually did: Used VibeCoding to create a rough pipeline in about 2 hours.
+The code wasn’t elegant—fixed paths, minimal error handling, no tests—but it worked well enough to feed sentiment features into our model and check if the signal had any value.

-Result: The sentiment data showed no measurable improvement in our specific use case.
-Time saved: approximately 2.5 days.
+Result: The sentiment data showed no measurable improvement in our case.
+Time saved: about 2.5 days.

-If the experiment had shown positive results, we would have invested time in building a proper implementation.
-But it didn’t, so we moved on to the next hypothesis.
+If the experiment had shown good results, we would have spent time building a proper version.
+But it didn’t, so we moved on to the next idea.

 Comparing Approaches: Pros and Cons

 Let’s be honest about both approaches.
-Neither is universally better—it depends on context.
+Neither is always better—it depends on the situation.

 Traditional Development